teemupulli/Activities/README.md

 - Introduction to Scrum Methodology

 ## Submission Deadline
+> For this week, your only task is to write a reflection journal.
+Make sure to format it using Markdown.

-The due date for submitting the activities for this week is **October 29th, at 23:59**.
+> The due date for submitting the activities for this week is **October 29th, at 23:59**.